-- Adjust the air and gas flow rates at the maximum output ("high flame") first, by means of the air damper and the valves group pressure stabiliser respectively. - Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge, as described on par.
-"Measuring the gas pressure in the combustion head". - Then, adjust the combustion values corresponding to the points between maximum and minimum (progressive -fully modulating burners only): set the shape of the adjusting cam foil.
-The adjusting cam sets the air/gas ratio in those points, regulating the opening-closing of the air damper. - Set, now, the low flame output, acting on the low flame microswitch of the actuator in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney. - To change the burner setting during the testing in the plant, follows the next procedure, according to the model provided.
+The air and fuel rates adjustments must be performed at the maximum ouptput first ("high flame"): see the LMV related manual.

+- Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge, as described on par.
+"Measuring the gas pressure in the combustion head". - Then, adjust the combustion values by setting the "gas/air" ratio" curvepoints (see the LMV related manual). - Set, now, the low flame output (according to the procedure described on the "Siemens LMV manual") in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.